Skip to content

 See Habitats and Species pages for other relevant pressures and opportunities for specific habitats and species in our green spaces.

-Light pollution can have serious impacts on wildlife including disturbing natural cycles and creating barriers in the landscape for light sensitive species such as bats.
+Light pollution can have a serious effect on wildlife.
+For example, it can disturb natural cycles and create barriers in the landscape for light-sensitive species such as bats.

-Keep Britain Tidy (KBT) study estimates that 3 million small animals are killed by roadside litter every year, Glass bottles in east Devon have been found to contain the remains of hazel dormice.
-Hedgehogs can get caught up in litter such as yoghurt pots, tins and other plastics.
+Keep Britain Tidy (KBT) study estimates that roadside litter kills 3 million small animals every year.
+For example, glass bottles in east Devon have been found to contain the remains of Hazel Dormice and Hedgehogs can get caught up in litter such as yoghurt pots, tins and other plastics.

-A few species have become invasive and having serous impacts on the environment.
-These include common non-native species found in parks, gardens and green spaces such as grey squirrels and japanese knotweed as well as many invasive non-native aquatic species.
-Many of our invasive non-native have spread to the wild from gardens and aquariums.
+A few species have become invasive and are having serious effects on the environment.
+These include common non-native species found in parks, gardens and green spaces such as Grey Squirrels and Japanese Knotweed as well as many invasive non-native aquatic species.
+Many invasive non-native species have spread to the wild from gardens and aquariums.
+See Invasive non-native species for more information.

-There are lots of Individuals, community groups, schools, businesses and organisations taking action for wildlife in our parks, gardens and green spaces.
-This is in part due to the increasing awareness of the benefits of nature for health and wellbeing, air quality, water quality and in storing carbon and reducing flooding.
-The Devon Local Nature Partnership has three connecting people and nature groups which help to promote best practice and support action for wildlife across the county.
-See the Connecting people and nature page for more details.
+Lots of individuals, community groups, schools, businesses and organisations are taking action for wildlife in our parks, gardens and green spaces.
+This is in part due to the growing awareness of the benefits of nature for health and wellbeing, air quality, water quality and in storing carbon and reducing flooding.
+The Devon Local Nature Partnership has three connecting people with nature groups which help to promote best practice and support action for wildlife across the county.
+See Connecting people and nature for more information.

 There are huge opportunities to build wildlife into all new developments.
-The new statutory duty for Biodiversity Net Gain will help but it is important that wildlife habitats are created on site as well as off, especially to ensure that everyone has access to nature.
+The new statutory duty for Biodiversity Net Gain will help, but it’s important that wildlife habitats are created on site as well as off site.
+Wildlife habitats in new developments help to create corridors across our landscapes and provide wider benefits such as flood control, carbon capture, improved air quality and an opportunity for people to connect with nature.
+See the Wider benefits pages for more information.

 2. What we need to do and where